NCAS-CMS/cms-website/pages/cylc8.md

 ## Using Cylc 8 on PUMA2 and ARCHER2

-Note that we do not yet have any UM workflows available for ARCHER2.

 ### Setting the Cylc version

 Set the Cylc version in the terminal: